dujanhung/json-validator/doc.md

 array_flag()
 ```

-restricts the array.

-the mandatory is used to specify array flags.
+restricts the array with specified array flags.

 only available for `array` .